Hybrid Conference

 Judicial Review: Shaping new law into solution-focused answers for your clients

-Chaired by Christine O'Neill KC Chairperson of Brodies
+Chaired by Christine O'Neill KC Chair of Brodies

 Christine is “irreplaceably smart, thoroughly decent, and the finest Scots public lawyer of her generation.”
 She handles some of the most sophisticated and significant JRs and public inquiries.